lvnko/sample-code/README.md

 ## How to use this repo
 1. Clone the repo
 2. In your terminal, run `npm install`
+3. In your terminal, run `npm run dev-sass`
-3. In your terminal, run `npm run dev`
+4. In your terminal, run `npm run dev`

 You are good to go!
 It will watch all your files for changes automatically and live update your browser.